miguelpruivo/flutter_file_picker/README.md

 * Pick files using  **custom format** filtering — you can provide a list of file extensions (pdf, svg, zip, etc.)
 * Pick files from **cloud files** (GDrive, Dropbox, iCloud)
 * Single or multiple file picks
+* Supports retrieving as XFile (cross_file) for easy manipulation with other libraries
 * Different default type filtering (media, image, video, audio or any)
 * Picking directories
 * Load file data immediately into memory (`Uint8List`) if needed;